Innovative Routines International

 Innovative Routines International (IRI), Inc. is an American software company first known for bringing mainframe sort merge functionality into open systems.
 IRI was the first vendor to develop a commercial replacement for the Unix sort command, and combine data transformation and reporting in Unix batch processing environments.
 In 2007, IRI's coroutine sort ("CoSort") became the first product to collate and convert multi-gigabyte XML and LDIF files, join and lookup across multiple files, and apply role-based data privacy functions (including AES-256 encryption) for fields within sensitive files.

 IRI is headquartered in Melbourne, Florida, United States, and has resale and support offices in 25 countries, including France, Japan, South Africa, and Brazil.
-Primary computing platform partners include HP, IBM, Fujitsu, Intel, Novell, Red Hat, Sun Microsystems, and Microsoft.
-CoSort users include: AIM Healthcare, EDS, HSBC Insurance, and Thomson Reuters.
-The company was named a 'Most Promising Big Data Solution Provider' by CIOReview in 2015 as it launched "Voracity" to support Hadoop processing, NoSQL data sources, etc.

 Products

 IRI software is designed to transform, convert, report, and protect large data volumes rapidly in distributed, heterogeneous computing environments.
 These functions are built into the CoSort package or through spin-offs for data extraction, generation, security, and migration.
 Each tool uses the same graphical IDE built on Eclipse, and metadata format for defining and manipulating data.
 IRI's open data definition file format is also supported by AnalytiX DS and Meta Integration Technology (MITI) so that third-party ETL, BI, and data modeling tool users can convert or re-use their existing metadata in IRI product environments.